 If you’re over the bankruptcy median, there’s still hope

-The means test and 2021 median income isn’t the “end all be all.”
-It’s just a starting point.
+Yes.
+The means test and 2023 median income isn’t the “end all be all.”
+The above/below median part is just a starting point.
 A person can still file Chapter 7 bankruptcy, in some cases, even if they earn more than the median income.
 The bankruptcy means test would just need to be filled out completely.
 It’s still possible to qualify.

 Over the years, this Los Angeles bankruptcy attorney has helped people who earn over the California median income limits still qualify for Chapter 7.
 In one case, we even helped a family whose annual income was almost double the median household income.
 They were earning around $150,000 a year, and we helped them get a Chapter 7 discharge (your mileage may vary).
-However, even if someone isn’t eligible, there is still a way out of debt in Chapter 13.
+However, even if someone isn’t eligible, debt consolidation is still a solution in Chapter 13 bankruptcy.

 Being Under the Bankruptcy Median Income Doesn’t Guarantee Success

 On the other hand, just because someone is earning less than the California median income, it’s possible that they’re not eligible for Chapter 7 bankruptcy.
+A Chapter 7 can be challenged even if it’s primarily nonconsumer debt if there’s a budget surplus.
 Bankruptcy is all about whether someone can afford to repay their debt or not, and the means test is just one factor.